IBSC Ideas Lab

 Professional Conversations for Senior Leaders of Boys’ Schools

 Starts in early 2021.

-IBSC Ideas Lab invites heads of member schools in South Africa to connect virtually using the free online tool Zoom.
+IBSC Ideas Lab invites senior leaders of member schools in South Africa to connect virtually using the free online tool Zoom.
 Limited to 12 participants plus facilitators, each IBSC Ideas Lab includes three one-hour sessions for participants to discuss topics focused on boys and boys’ schools.

 Designed as an interactive exchange among colleagues, IBSC Ideas Lab engages dedicated educators who learn and grow together.
 Each session starts with a 10-minute introduction from a global guest to jumpstart a facilitated conversation on the topic.
 Together we surface fresh ideas and build mutual support structures and enduring professional friendships.